 Some good probiotic rich food to start with are sauerkraut, kimchi, or kombucha.
 Many children with ASD are very picky eaters, which may make this stage a little tricky.
 The kombucha is a good place to start since you can find tasty ones in your local grocery store.
 A good brand is GT’s Kombucha because they don’t put in extra sugar.

 Like I mentioned above, you’ll want to avoid all dairy for at least the first month.
 However, when it comes time to add them, yogurt and kefir are healthier dairy products that have good bacteria in them.

-The next thing we’ll want to add in is prebiotics.
+The next thing we’ll want to add is prebiotics.
 Prebiotics are what the probiotics eat.
 One way to supplement this is to add resistant starches to your child’s diet.
 They are called resistant starch because they are resistant to human digestion, which allows them to make it down to our gut bacteria.

-Resistant starches to slowly work into to your child’s diet are banana flour, plantain flour, and raw potato starch.
+Resistant starches to slowly work into your child’s diet are banana flour, plantain flour, and raw potato starch.
 Some foods that have resistant starches in them are sweet potatoes, carrots, asparagus, squash, and leafy greens.

 Since your child might have leaky gut and abnormal gut bacteria, they then will have problems properly digesting food and absorbing vitamins and minerals.
-Adding some digestive enzymes to help breakdown food is the next step to improving your child’s digestion and support the repair of their leaky gut.
+Adding some digestive enzymes to help break down food is the next step to improving your child’s digestion and support the repair of their leaky gut.